 Japanese whisky is most similar to scotch whisky in terms of its production methods.
 Single malts and blends are the main styles made, using pot and column stills and aged in a variety of barrel types including ex-bourbon barrels, sherry casks, and Japanese Mizunara oak.
 Blending is very important in Japanese whisky, as many distilleries make different types of whisky which are married together by the master blender before bottling.

 How is it different from other types of whisky?

 Recently, regulations have been put into place which should become law over the next few years to properly define Japanese whisky.
 As it stands now, some bottles include whisky imported from other countries into the blend, but these are starting to be labeled as world whiskies.
 Overall, the style of Japanese whisky runs the gamut, from peated to sherry cask-influenced, to light and floral.

 Can you mix it into a cocktail?

 You can definitely use Japanese whisky in cocktails.
-In fact, the Highball is a simple drink that is very popular in Japan, a combination of whisky, soda water, and a slice of lemon.
+In fact, the Highball is a simple drink that is very popular in Japan, a combination of whisky, soda water, and a slice of lemon or citrus peel.
 Depending on the bottle, you can also use Japanese whisky in classic whisky cocktails like the Old Fashioned or Manhattan.
 Of course, try these whiskies on their own too to truly get familiar with their character.